Documentation for Public Opinion

 Create a new page under Pages > Add New.
-Hide the Breadcrumbs and select Remove top/bottom content padding under Page Settings.
-We are using the Default page template under Page attributes because we need the Page sidebar active.
+Under Page Settings > Page Title, hide the Breadcrumbs and under Page Settings > Content Area select Remove top/bottom content padding.
+We are using the Default page template under Summary because we need the Page sidebar active.

 Setting up the slider/featured content

 Set columns to three and posts per page to five.
 Under the Advanced tab of the block you will need to add this class is-style-ignition-public-opinion-layout-hero-3

 Finally add under Global Settings section a new location and set it to Main Container (before).
 Then make sure it appears only in your homepage.